nsnam/bake-git/doc/source/bake-over.rst

 * Currently it works under Linux like systems
 * The required missing system tools have to be installed by the user
+  - Even though a --sudo option exists, to try to install dependencies, but should be used carefully and at the user's own risk

 Prerequisites
 =============